 If you need temporary assistance feeding your pet, our Pet Food Bank is open and available to you.
 Since 2010, our Pet Food Bank has distributed food to thousands of pets and their people.
 Depending on supplies available at the time, we may also have limited quantities of litter, treats, toys, etc.

-Hawaiian Humane’s Pet Food Bank is currently offered three times a week through a walk-up system located at our Mōʻiliʻili campus in the Admissions Center.
-Pick-up days and times are Sundays, Tuesdays and Fridays, from 10 am to 1 pm on each day.
+Hawaiian Humane’s Pet Food Bank is currently offered two times a week through a walk-up system located at our Mōʻiliʻili campus in the Admissions Center.
+Pick-up days and times are Tuesdays and Fridays, from 10 am to 1 pm on each day.

 Pet Food Bank services are also available at our Pet Kōkua Outreach Center in Waipahu.